Travis Bush

 Travis Bush is an American football coach and former player.
-He is currently the first head football coach at UTRGV.
+He is the first head football coach at University of Texas Rio Grande Valley (UTRGV).
 Previously, he was the head football coach and athletic director at Canyon High School, a position he held from 2021 to 2022.
 Before that, he was the head football coach and athletic director at Seguin High School from 2016 to 2020 and was the offensive coordinator for the University of Houston under head coach Tony Levine.
 While originally hired onto Levine's staff as running backs coach, Bush was promoted to the offensive coordinator position when his predecessor Mike Nesbitt resigned following Houston's first game of the 2012 season.

-On December 11th, sources spoke the announcement of Bush becoming the 1st ever coach of the UT- Rio Grande Valley football team.

 Playing career

 Travis Bush played as a high school quarterback on his father's team at Gregory-Portland High School in Portland, Texas.
 Graduating in 1995, Bush was a selection for the UIL AAAA All-State Team.
 He was then recruited by Texas State as a wide receiver, and graduated in 2000.
 It was during his time as a Texas State player that Bush became acquainted with Tony Levine, who was the wide receivers coach there from 1997 until 1999.